zakcali/haplomat2arlequin/README.md

 	6- paste to your favorite text editor (for example notepad++) 7- save as from your favorite text editor, give a name with extension arp 8- open arp file as a project from Arlequin
+	9- instead of (5-8) you can use save button if your browser compatible

 you can change the options below, such as 	RecessiveData before saving data: